DWebYVR/notes/_notes/luma.md

 title: Using Luma to Run Events
 ---

 [Luma](https://lu.ma) is a simple event organizing and registration tool.
-We use it for events, as well as to manage the collaborative [DWeb YVR Calendar](../calendar/).
+We use it for events, as well as to manage the collaborative [[calendar|DWeb YVR Calendar]].

 ## Custom Questions